gajus/gitdown/.gitdown/helpers/variable.md

 ```
 <!-- gitdown: on -->

 Prints the value of a property defined in a parser `variable` configuration.

-Throws an error if property is not set.
+Throws an error at the time of compilation if property is not set.

 `_` property is reserved for Gitdown.